Irish Wolfhound

 Common inquiries about the breed

-While they are calm indoors, their size makes them better suited for homes with more space.
+While they are calm indoors, their massive size makes them ill-suited for small apartments; they require significant space to move comfortably.

 Do they shed a lot?